ontop/ontop-website/guide/compliance.md

 The function `obdaf:week-from-dateTime` returns the ISO week index of the given date, where week 1 is considered the first week with a majority of its days in January.
 :::

-The `obdas:dateTrunc` function can be used to truncate a given `xsd:dateTime` to a new value with specified granularity.
+The `obdaf:dateTrunc` function can be used to truncate a given `xsd:dateTime` to a new value with specified granularity.
 The granularity must be provided as an `xsd:string` __literal__.
 The following granularity values are supported:

 - `microsecond`
 - `millisecond`